zy963/12740-CO-dect/index.md

 <img src="https://raw.githubusercontent.com/zy963/12740-CO-dect/main/circuit_1004.jpg" alt="Circuit">
 <div align="center">Circuit by Oct.04</div>

-Temperature and humidity sensor
+- Temperature and humidity sensor
-Temperature focusing on determining the engine on/off status Humidity focusing on determining the CO concentration level CO concentration is dangerous so that we will assume the humidity has positive linear relationship with CO concentration 2 Lights
+Temperature focusing on determining the engine on/off status
+Humidity focusing on determining the CO concentration level: CO concentration is dangerous so that we will assume the humidity has positive linear relationship with CO concentration

+- 2 Lights
-1 will keep lighting if the circuit is working properly Lighting will temperature and humidity sensor is working 1 will keep lighting once the humidity(CO concentration) above certain threshold Data will be stored in a npy file, which can be imported on other device by using Python 3 In our circuit, we will use light to reflect the CO concentration timely Motion sensor is malfunctioning
+1 will keep lighting if the circuit is working properly: Lighting while temperature and humidity sensor is working.
+2 will keep lighting once the humidity(CO concentration) above certain threshold

+- Data will be stored in a .npy file, which can be imported on other device by using Python 3 In our circuit, we will use light to reflect the CO concentration timely

+- <u>**Motion sensor is malfunctioning**</u>
 Only receive True input, still working on debugging Borrow the other motion sensor from other group to check whether or not the code has potential problem